twitchyliquid64/kcgen/README.md

 See the two example generators `kcbox/` and `kcdashcircle/`.

-If you are interested in using this as a go API, the two useful packages are `netparse` and `pcbparse`.
+If you are interested in using this as a go API, the two useful packages are `netlist` and `pcb`.

 ## Build instructions